AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

     return alg(mapF(lambda x: hylo(mapF, alg, coalg, x), coalg(a)))
 ```

-Great!
-But now we need `?3` and `?4`. `?4` isn't a recursive function; it just splits up the list into our `maybeBinTreeF` container.
-It will take a list and split it between the branches.
+This is all well and good; these will be the only recursive functions in our implementation.
+Everything else will recurse by calling one of these three.
+But to use any of them, we need to find an appropriate algebra and coalgebra.
+In the case of merge sort, our coalgebra, the thing constructing on step of our tree, isn't a recursive function; it just splits up the list into our `maybeBinTreeF` container.
+It will take a list and split it between the branches, roughly even on each side.
 I'll call it `branch_split`.

 ```python
 def branch_split(l: List[A]) -> MaybeBinTreeF[A, List[A]]: